d3lta-v/AQILITY/README.md

 ![alt text](https://raw.githubusercontent.com/sammy0025/AQILITY/master/Assets/Raw.png)

 The AVR subsystem of this system uses a forked version of the [DustDuino](http://publiclab.org/wiki/dustduino) code base (licensed under the CC BY-SA 3.0 license) for an Arduino-compatible particulate sensing system.

-####Features:

-1. Has an LCD to display the air quality parameters dynamically on the sensor board itself
-2. Automatically uploads air quality data to the cloud (ThingSpeak.com)
-3. Relies on a Arduino-Raspberry Pi hybrid to achieve both long term data storage and better data transfer options such as through a cellular/3G USB dongle
-4. Detects some of the most common airborne pollutants and chemicals (PM10, PM2.5, H2S, CO, VOCs) for the computation of the overall pollutant indices
-5. The system has an initial waiting time, to wait for the AVR and the sensors to initialize and self-calibrate before taking readings.

 ##Description: